chiubaca/notes/permanent-notes/holograpic-cards-soft-spotlight.md

 ---
-title: Holographic cards soft spotlight part 1
+title: CSS Holographic cards - part 1, the soft spotlight effect
 publish_date: 2022-12-29
 last_updated: 20221229
 description: Creating holographic cards with CSS and a sprinkle of js